Understanding and Mitigating Political Stance Cross-topic Generalization in Large Language Models

 {\bf Neuron-based Mechanistic Interpretability.} Interpretable machine learning first requires identifying the key components that influence the research objectives.
-With the development of LLMs, exploring the internal mechanisms of models through neuron-level interpretability has recently garnered significant attention, covering areas such as multilingual capabilities, multi-task knowledge, privacy protection, and model safety. \citet{DBLP:conf/acl/TangLH0WZWW24} and \citet{DBLP:conf/coling/XuZMWC25} discovered neurons within the model that are associated with different language abilities, revealing the multilingual mechanisms of LLMs. \citet{DBLP:conf/coling/LengX25} extended this research to multi-task knowledge by identifying task-specific neurons in LLMs and exploring their generalization mechanisms across tasks. \citet{DBLP:conf/acl/ChenHFL24} precisely located neurons sensitive to personally identifiable information (PII) within LLMs and demonstrated the potential for mitigating PII risks by deactivating these localized privacy-related neurons.
+With the development of LLMs, exploring the internal mechanisms of models through neuron-level interpretability has recently garnered significant attention, covering areas such as reasoning, reliability, privacy protection and model safety~\cite{yang2025d,yang2024makes,hu2024hopfieldian,yang2025understanding,zhang2025eap,yao2025understanding,yu2025pixel,hong2024dissecting}. \citet{DBLP:conf/acl/TangLH0WZWW24} and \citet{DBLP:conf/coling/XuZMWC25} discovered neurons within the model that are associated with different language abilities, revealing the multilingual mechanisms of LLMs. \citet{DBLP:conf/coling/LengX25} extended this research to multi-task knowledge by identifying task-specific neurons in LLMs and exploring their generalization mechanisms across tasks. \citet{DBLP:conf/acl/ChenHFL24} precisely located neurons sensitive to personally identifiable information (PII) within LLMs and demonstrated the potential for mitigating PII risks by deactivating these localized privacy-related neurons.
 More research of neuron-based mechanistic interpretability include instruction-following~\cite{zhang2025unveiling}, skill neurons~\cite{wang2022finding}, knowledge neurons~\cite{dai2021knowledge} and gender-biased neurons~\cite{yu2025understanding}. \citet{DBLP:journals/corr/abs-2406-14144} demonstrate that general neuron attribution techniques such as direct logit attribution~\cite{wang2022interpretabilitywildcircuitindirect} and gradient-based methods~\cite{yu2023neuron, stolfo2024confidence} are of limited use, as they assume a fixed, predefined output token set.
 They introduce a method to identify safety neurons by contrasting the model activations before and after alignment.

 Similarly, LLM's political stance evaluation task includes open-ended generation.
-In this work, we developed a novel method to identify political neurons and divide the neurons into two types based on the activation computation method, offering a interpretable mechanism of LLM's political stance and the cross-topic couping encoding.
+In this work, we developed a novel method to identify political neurons and divide the neurons into two types based on the activation computation method, offering an interpretable mechanism of LLM's political stance and the cross-topic coupling encoding.